ZaneCodeJourney/ZaneCodeJourney/README.md

 - I also completed a **Bachelor of Artificial Intelligence** degree at Lanzhou University.

-- I'm currently working as an IT Solution Developer at Perth Packaging Supply.
+- I'm currently seeking a job.

 - My favourite programming language is Python.